GuzmanGP/Q-Learning-maze-construction-E-greedy-approach-/README.md

 # Generic script: Q-Learning general case implementation
-file> _E_greedy_Q_Learning_general_application_:
-Python >3.0 Q-Learning implementation for any generic implementation in which the environment could be represented as a grid of strings.
+Python >3.0 Q-Learning implementation for any generic implementation in which the environment could be represented as a grid of strings (_E_greedy_Q_Learning_general_application_).

 # Practical application: Q-Learning fire evacuation from maze example